+Note.
+Subjects in Experiment 1 were trained with one reversal per session, followed by 3 reversals per session, and finally 5 reversals per session.

 a.

 b.

 Figure 1.
 Experiment 1: (A) Comparison of ‘go’ responses to S1 and S2, averaged across the last 25 sessions of training, at 80 trials per session; (B) The data from Figure 1a, plotted in blue as a discrimination ratio of ‘go’ responses to S1 divided by ‘go’ responses to S1 and S2.
 Previous data (McMillan & Roberts, 2012) on a midsession reversal choice task are included in orange for visual comparison.
 Vertical hatched lines indicate contingency reversals after Trial 40.